Linda Chung: 2011–2012: Outstanding years

-Finally, she was nominated for Top 5 Best Actress and Most Favourite Female Character Role award for her role in "Yes, Sir.
-Sorry, Sir!."
+Finally, she was nominated for Top 5 Best Actress and Most Favourite Female Character Role award for her role in Yes, Sir.
+Sorry, Sir!.
 She got the My Most Supportive Performance award from Ming Pao Anniversary Awards in 2011 for Miss Koo in Yes Sir, Sorry Sir according to voting from audience.
-However, Miss Koo lost out the Most Favourite Female Character Role award at the 2011 TVB Anniversary Awards, and TVB was criticised as later the actual results of the online voting actually proved her the rightful winner of the Most Favourite Female Character Role award, instead of Myolie Wu.
-Fans were also outraged that she left the 2011 TVB Anniversary Awards empty handed.
-Chung started to be the Non-official Best Actress.
+However, Miss Koo lost out the Most Favourite Female Character Role award at the 2011 TVB Anniversary Awards.

-Chung filmed "L'Escargot" in 2010 and it was finally aired in 2012.
+Chung filmed L'Escargot in 2010 and it was finally aired in 2012.
 Her character was involved in a complicated love triangle with Michael Tse and Ron Ng's characters.
 She herself spoke about the many new challenges she faced while portraying her character.
 In addition, her relation line with Tse has gained her more public exposure and was the topic of popular discussion.
 Her show was praised by Gem Tang, Felix Wong and Hinson Chou.
 On 19 March 2012, her new series Daddy Good Deeds aired and her character Ko Yu-chu spread fun to the public.
 Her professional attitude and acting were praised by Cilla Kung, Xia Yu and Steven Ma, especially Ma mentioned she was still maintaining the purity of heart and having progress in her acting continually.
-She and Steven Ma collaborated five times in TVB, was a terrific couple on screen.
-Her third series House of Harmony and Vengeance was aired on TVB from 30 Apr to 8 June 2012, portraying her as an ancient version of Ms. Cool.
-Bobby Au Yeung wondered Chung do not know dancing as he had watched she played hula hoop, he mentioned Chung was so hard-working and serious in practising dancing.
-Bobby said Chung was only alike a little girl in their first starring "Forensic Heroes", however, she is completely changed and honed during these years, either acting or in life.
-He stated her purity have not changed over the years.
-Myolie Wu also mentioned the purity of Chung.
+She and Steven Ma collaborated five times in TVB.
+Her third series House of Harmony and Vengeance was aired on TVB from 30 Apr to 8 June 2012.
+Her fourth series, Witness Insecurity, was aired from 2 to 27 July 2012.